ahcraver/ahcraver.github.io/index.md

 ### Current Main Projects
 * Article: Edison's Mistake: The American-Russian History of Synthetic Rubber (forthcoming)
-* Article: Transnational History and the Creation of Synthetic Ruber in the 20th Century
+* Article: Transnational History and the Creation of Synthetic Rubber in the 20th Century (forthcoming)

 ### Education
 * PhD in History (Northern Illinois University), 2017-2025